Toughee/myNetTag-React/README.md

 # uPetitBio

-Provides a brief summary for your current location
+Provides a brief summary for your location.

-## Information it provides:
+## Information it provides

-- Your current time and timezone you're in
+- Current time and timezone you're in
-- Current news

-### Future data to be added
+### Last update
-- Current weather and location using Open Weather API
+- Current Weather/City

-#### Tools used:
+#### Tools used

 ```
 JavaScript
 React
 Babel
+Animate.css
 Animate.css
 FeedGrabbr